 Research Fast Facts: PreventionFact Sheet

 Every day, we take steps to prevent unwanted events from happening.
 For example, we brush our teeth to prevent cavities.
-We would like to ensure some events never happen, but the best we can do is lower our risk.
+Although we’d like to ensure some things never happen, the best we can do is lower our risk.
 We know people who brush their teeth can still get cavities.

-We do what we can to improve the chances of a good outcome, but we don't always have complete control.
-The same concept applies to cancer and other chronic diseases.
-In the public health setting, the term “prevention” mainly refers to lowering the risk of getting a disease rather than completely removing the risk.
+We do what we can to improve our chances of a good outcome, but we don't always have complete control.
+This concept applies to cancer and other chronic diseases.
+In a health setting, the term “prevention” mainly refers to lowering the risk of getting a disease rather than completely removing the risk.
 You may also hear the term “risk reduction.”